 My interest in people led me to study counselling, and in 2002 I qualified in humanistic counselling.
-An eye-opening training workshop with Ben Hart introduced me to the use of positive reinforcement in horse training, and I then had the opportunity to train with Heather and Ross Simpson at the Natural Animal Centre in Wales, a world leader in ethical animal behaviour training.
+An eye-opening training workshop with Ben Hart introduced me to the use of psychological learning theory in horse training, and I then had the opportunity to train with Heather and Ross Simpson at the Natural Animal Centre in Wales, a world leader in companion animal behaviour training.
 I qualified in Equine Behaviour in 2006 and, having also graduated with First class honours in Psychology, found myself uniquely placed to offer an all-round service to horse owners and riders; using counselling and sports psychology to explore rider-related issues and offering behaviour modification support where owners feel behavioural changes would be beneficial.
 As well as working with horses in the UK, I travel to Turkey and the Middle East to research equine welfare and to work with horse owners there.

 Subjects of study and CPD for an equine behaviourist include: